mailcow/mailcow-dockerized-docs/docs/third_party-mailman3.md

 # Installing Mailcow and Mailman3 based on dockerized versions

 This guide is a copy from [dockerized-mailcow-mailman](https://github.com/g4rf/dockerized-mailcow-mailman).
+Please post issues, questions and improvements in the [issue tracker](https://github.com/g4rf/dockerized-mailcow-mailman/issues) there.

 ## Introduction